MobileFlow: A Multimodal LLM For Mobile GUI Agent: Experiments

 \subsection{Metrics}

 In prior research, MobileAgent introduced a set of metrics that were effective for discrete counting with a limited number of samples—specifically, the paper referenced a case with just 10 samples.
 However, when scaling up to larger test datasets, these metrics fail to accurately reflect the capabilities of the proposed Large Language Model (LLM) agent.
 Additionally, in response to the observed issue of endpoint determination, we introduced the Endpoint Determination Rate (EDR) as a new metric to identify this problem.
-Endpoint determination refers to the scenario where a large language model agent does not conclude its task on the final user interface page and instead continues to generate incorrect instructions.
+We showed how to determine whether cases are positive or negative in Appendix C.

 Furthermore, we have adopted the Whole Task Success Rate (WTSR) and Step Success Rate (SSR), metrics mentioned in previous studies, to assess the accuracy of both single-step and multi-step predictions.
-To elaborate, we present our metrics as follows:

-\paragraph{Whole Task Success Rate(WTSR)} The Whole Task Success Rate (WTSR) is a metric that measures the proportion of instances where the Large Language Model (LLM) agent can successfully predict every step within a single task across the entire dataset.
-This metric serves as an indicator of the LLM-agent's capability to handle tasks of varying complexities.
-It provides a comprehensive assessment of the agent's performance, reflecting its ability to navigate through the full scope of a task from beginning to end successfully.

-\paragraph{Step Success Rate(SSR)} Given a specific intention, the Step Success Rate (SSR) measures the frequency at which the Large Language Model (LLM) agent can accurately predict each individual step within all multi-step tasks.
-This metric evaluates the agent's precision in executing and forecasting each stage of a task, regardless of the overall task's success.
-SSR is particularly useful for understanding the agent's performance on individual components of complex tasks, offering insights into its ability to manage sequential decision-making processes effectively.

-\paragraph{Endpoint Determination Rate(EDR)} The Endpoint Determination Rate (EDR) is a metric that quantifies the proportion of tasks that the Large Language Model (LLM) agent successfully concludes on the final page of the entire dataset.
-This rate is crucial for assessing the agent's ability to recognize when a task has reached its endpoint and to terminate its operations appropriately.
-A high EDR indicates that the agent is adept at identifying the conclusion of tasks and avoiding the generation of unnecessary or incorrect instructions beyond the task's endpoint.

-However, determining the correctness of a prediction is not always a clear-cut or binary decision.
-To address this, our proposed metrics employ a combination of methods: matching the predicted action type and calculating the Intersection over Union (IoU) of the coordinate areas to assign a true or false label to each prediction.
-This approach allows for a more nuanced evaluation that accounts for the complexity of the tasks and the subtleties of the predictions made by the LLM-agent.
-Specifically, we illustrate all the matching cases in Fig.\ref{fig:figure5}, providing a visual representation of how these metrics are applied to assess the accuracy of predictions.
+The calculations of each metrics are demonstrated in Appendix C.